aqu7he/DS-4002-Group-5/README.md

 * README.md

 ## Section 3: Instructions for reproducing results
+1. To replicate our results, first download the files in the DATA folder.
+2. Prepare R and Python - Import the necessary libraries and add-on packages.
+For R, you will need to install the RedditExtractor to secure your dataset.
+For Python, you will need to install the VADER package to assign the dataset a sentiment score.
+3. Run master script file - In the SCRIPTS folder, download and run the mi2_project_1_code.py script in python.
+4. Analyze the results - After running the master script, there should have resulted in some graphs and figures.
+Cross reference these with the graphs and figures uploaded in the OUTPUT folder.

 ## Resources:
 [1] “Swift effect: Kelce jersey sales see 400% spike,” ESPN.com, Sep.
 26, 2023. https://www.espn.com/nfl/story/_/id/38496220/taylor-swift-effect-travis-kelce-jersey-sales-spike-nearly-400